svapreddy/clearx/README.md

 <h1 align="center">ClearX</h1>
-<div align="center"> Simple state management for React. </div>

 <br />

 `ClearX` provides an alternative way to maintain application state and provides simple interface to bind state to UI components.
-It has utilities to set or get deep properties of a nested data.
+It has utilities to set or get deep properties of a nested data using paths.

-Advantages:

-- Cleax is fast and small.
-Usage is very simple.
-- Automatically triggers the UI Component's re-render process only when depending data change.
-- Provides rich set of API to operate on data.
-- Properties can be accessed before they are created.
-- Works with Class components, Functional Components and plain objects.

-#### Usage:
+It works with React class components and Function UI components.
+UI components re-render automatically when bound data changes.

-##### Install:
+##### Installation:

 ```shell
 npm install clearx --save